 IndiGrid’s Portfolio Assets comprise of thirteen power transmission projects located across several states in India.
-These projects comprise of 38 EHV overhead power transmission lines, comprising seven 765 kV transmission lines, twenty-nine 400 kV transmission lines and two132 kV transmission lines, with a total circuit length of approximately 7,570 ckms and eleven substations with approximately 13,550 MVA of transformation capacity, across 17 states and 1 union territory, in India.
+These projects comprise of 40 EHV overhead power transmission lines, comprising seven 765 kV transmission lines, thirty 400 kV transmission lines and three 132 kV transmission lines, with a total circuit length of approximately 7,570 ckms, eleven substations with approximately 13,550 MVA of transformation capacity and 100 MW (AC) of solar generation capacity, across 18 states and 1 union territory, in India.
 Majority of our Portfolio Assets have in place long-term TSAs of 35 years or 25 years (in case of ENICL and JKTPL) from the scheduled commercial operation date of the relevant Portfolio Asset.
 The TSAs have a contract term of 35 years or 25 years (in case of ENICL and JKTPL) from the scheduled commercial operation date, after which we can apply to CERC for renewal if not unilaterally extended by CERC.

 Acquisition History :